glittle/sunwapta.jquery.toggleOption/README.md

 Then use `showOption()` to show it again.
 The `<option>` will be re-inserted into the same location in the `select` as it was at before - the sort order of the options is maintained.

 You can also use `toggleOption()` to make the option toggle - if it is showing, it will be hidden, and vice-versa.

+You can see a working sample as a []jsFiddle: Toggle Dropdown Options](jsfiddle.net/glittle/RvGTc/).

 ## Technical Notes: